Aerospace Non-Destructive Testing (NDT)

 Pressure Sensor NDT

 CT scan of a 6-inch pressure transducer.
-Industrial CT allows our aerospace customers to inspect the internal components of a precision part without disrupting or destroying evidence.
+Our industrial CT system can penetrate dense materials and allows our aerospace customers to inspect the internal components of a precision part without disrupting or destroying evidence.

 What Makes Delphi Different?